oroinc/documentation/backend/mq/consumer/index.rst

 Both commands have the following additional options:

-:--message-limit=MESSAGE-LIMIT: Consume messages and exit.
+``--message-limit=MESSAGE-LIMIT`` - Consume messages and exit.
-:--time-limit=TIME-LIMIT: Consume messages during the given time.
+``--time-limit=TIME-LIMIT`` - Consume messages during the given time.
-:--memory-limit=MEMORY-LIMIT: Consume messages until the process reaches the given memory limit in MB.
+``--memory-limit=MEMORY-LIMIT`` - Consume messages until the process reaches the given memory limit in MB.

-The **--memory-limit** option is highly recommended for the normal consumer usage, especially in the production mode.
+The ``--memory-limit`` option is highly recommended for the normal consumer usage, especially in the production mode.
 If the option is set, the consumer checks the used memory amount after processing each message and terminates if the memory is exceeded.

 For example, if the following command is run: